trezzuri/erpnext-docs/docs/en/customize-erpnext/articles/making-custom-reports.md

 ### 2. Query Report

 Query Report is written in SQL which pulls values from account's database and displays the same in the report.
-Though SQL queries can be written from front end, like HTML, it has been restricted for ERPNext cloud users.
+Though SQL queries can be written from front end, like HTML, it has been restricted for SOMA cloud users.
 This is because it allows users with no access to specific report to fetch data directly from the database.

 Check Purchase Order Item to be Received report in Stock module for example of a Query report.
 [Click here](https://frappeframework.com/docs/user/en/desk/reports/query-report) to learn how to create Query Report.